-WriteShop® is a great resource for parents who lack confidence in their own ability to teach their students to write.
+WriteShop® I and II is a great resource for parents who lack confidence in their own ability to teach their students to write.
 The program's subtitle, “An Incremental Writing Program,” refers to the way it builds step by step on skills taught in previous lessons.

 The authors have structured the lessons to build from the ground up, covering both the structure and style of sentences and paragraphs before tackling lengthier assignments.
 Because of this, you should not skip lessons or change their order.